River Raisin National Battlefield Park: Promotion to the National Park System

 The battlefield site is expected to generate a positive economic effect in tourism.
-Projected attendance to the park upon its completion was estimated to range from 20,000 to 25,000 visitors a year, but during FY 2012, the battlefield was visited by 52,027 people.
+Projected attendance to the park upon its completion was estimated to range from 20,000 to 25,000 visitors a year, but during the 2012 fiscal year, the battlefield was visited by 52,027 people.
 The other three National Battlefield Parks, which all relate to the Civil War, receive more visitors, based on attendance figures from 2005: Kennesaw Mountain National Battlefield Park (1,005,510), Manassas National Battlefield Park (715,622), and Richmond National Battlefield Park (68,438).

 In 2010 the battlefield park was connected to the nearby Sterling State Park through a newly completed nature trail, which is expected to increase the number of visitors in both parks.
 The president of the Monroe County Historical Society, William Braunlich, hoped to complete elements in the park before the bicentennial celebration of the Battle of Frenchtown on January 22, 2013.
 The site began operations as a national park unit on October 22, 2010.

 In 2014, the park expanded by adding a disconnected coastal parcel that includes a historic corduroy road, a remnant of Hull's Trace, a military road that connected Fort Detroit to Ohio.
-The Hull's Trace Unit at the beginning of West Jefferson Avenue in Brownstown Township, about 13 miles northeast of the battlefield park, had been managed by Wayne County Parks, and is now cooperatively managed by the National Park Service, the county, U.S. Silica, and the Michigan Departments of Natural Resources and Environmental Quality.
+The Hull's Trace Unit at the beginning of West Jefferson Avenue in Brownstown Township, about 13 miles northeast of the battlefield park, had been managed by Wayne County Parks, and is now cooperatively managed by Wayne County Parks and Recreation, U.S. Silica, and the Michigan Departments of Natural Resources and Environmental Quality.
 It is an unstaffed site.

 Spurred in part by planned construction of the Gordie Howe International Bridge between Detroit and Windsor, historic Fort Wayne in Detroit was studied in 2017 and 2018 as a possible addition to the national park system, including as a unit of River Raisin National Battlefield Park.
 The National Park Service had previously assisted in identifying ways to preserve Fort Wayne and draw visitors.

+The park also has a Museum which contains exhibits related to the battle, as well as huts and how people survived during the battle, shown by exhibits with Bear fur, Wolf fur, among other exhibits.
+The Museum also has a gift shop, and a Movie Theatre where visitors can watch movies and shows related to the battle.